 Welcome to the Pierre Viret Association.
 Pierre Viret is often called the “Forgotten Reformer” of the Protestant Reformation.
 Our hope is that as you browse this site you will begin to uncover the greatness and depth of the Christian character and theological scholarship of Pierre Viret.

 Pierre (Peter) Viret was an extraordinary man and a model minister.
 He was a blend of gracious Christian character and remarkable theological insight and balance.
 His theology went beyond the abstract and touched life itself.
 From the authority of Scripture to the role of the magistrates, Viret made theology applicable to all of human existence.

-Viret’s works on apologetics, biblical law, ethics, economics, and political philosophy have no Reformation equal.
+Viret’s works on apologetics, biblical law, ethics, economics, and political philosophy were influential during the times of the Reformation.
 His theological expertise in these realms is as timely in our modern era as it was in his.

 Theodore de Beze wrote of Viret in his Portraits:

 I see his body, beaten, fraught with suffering and age,

 Recipient of poison, wounds, and all man’s deadly rage.

 I see the power of the Lord, His noble mysteries,